-Due to the strategy of the Fund, it may also invest in assets denominated in foreign currency.
-The Fund may hedge some or all of its foreign currency risk using forward currency positions against the target currency, i.e. the settlement currency of the benchmark (USD).
-The Fund Manager has a discretionary right to reduce the foreign currency risk of positions denominated in a currency other than the target currency, depending on market developments, by entering into hedge transactions.
-In addition, the use of equity and index futures is permitted in order to effectively build the Fund's portfolio.
-The Fund records its assets in Hungarian forint (HUF).
+Due to the fund's strategy, it may invest in assets denominated in more than one currency.
+The Fund may hedge some or all of its currency risk by taking forward foreign currency positions against the target currency (USD).
+It is the discretionary right of the Fund Manager to decide, in light of trends in the market, whether to reduce the currency risk of positions denominated in currencies other than the target currency by entering into hedging transactions.
+In addition, the use of stock and index futures is permitted for the effective building of the Fund's portfolio.

+The Fund holds at least 80% of its assets in securities not issued in Hungary.